Supersymmetric Derived Stacks: Introduction

 \section{Introduction}

 Moduli spaces have for a long time been a pervasive object in String Theory.
-Moduli stacks in particular have been very useful, and with the advent of Derived Algebraic Geometry (\cite{L}, \cite{TV1}, \cite{TV2}), derived moduli stacks.
+Moduli stacks in particular have been very useful, and with the advent of Derived Algebraic Geometry (\cite{Lu}, \cite{TV}, \cite{TV4}), derived moduli stacks.
 Geometric Langlands is another avenue of research that has deep connections with Mathematical Physics (\cite{AT}, \cite{EY}), and makes heavy use of the stacks formalism.
 Naturally then it seems appropriate to develop a theory of supersymmetric stacks in its own right since that notion ought to surface at some point.\\

 One typically starts with a superspace, a graded vector space.
-We consider graded modules instead, over a commutative ring $k$, giving rise to a category of super-$k$-modules $\ksMod$, and since we work in Derived Algebraic Geometry, we enlarge that to the category of simplicial $k$-supermodules $\sksMod$.
-From that point onward we follow \cite{TV1} and \cite{TV2} by showing $\sksMod$ can be made into a symmetric monoidal model category, with a notion of supercommutativity using the parity function on homogeneous elements that leads to defining $\sksAlg = \Comm(\sksMod)$ the category of simplicial $k$-superalgebras, the opposite category of which is the category of affine $k$-superschemes $\kDsAff$, on which we put a graded version of the \'{e}tale topology of \cite{TV2}.
-We consider graded stacks on this site, functors valued in $\Sd = \sSet \oP \sSet$, a graded generalization of the notion of stacks on the ungraded site $(\kDAff, \tet)$.
-The passage from the ordinary setting as expounded in \cite{TV1} and \cite{TV2} to the graded setting is done by taking diagonal generalizations of all concepts introduced in those references.\\
+To be more general, one can consider graded modules instead, over a commutative ring $k$, giving rise to a category of super-$k$-modules $\ksMod$.
+We work in Derived Algebraic Geometry, so we enlarge that to the category of simplicial graded $k$-supermodules $\sksMod_*$.
+From that point onward we follow \cite{TV} and \cite{TV4} by showing $\sksMod_*$ can be made into a symmetric monoidal model category, with a notion of supercommutativity using the parity function on homogeneous elements that leads to defining $\sksAlg_* = \Comm(\sksMod_*)$ the category of simplicial graded $k$-superalgebras, the opposite category of which is the category of affine graded $k$-superschemes $\kDsAff_*$, on which we put a bi-graded version of the \'{e}tale topology of \cite{TV4}.
+We consider bi-graded stacks on this site, functors valued in $\Sstdot = (\SetD)_{2 \times 2}$, a bi-graded generalization of the notion of stacks on the ungraded site $(\kDAff, \tet)$.
+The passage from the classical theory as expounded in \cite{TV} and \cite{TV4} to the bi-graded setting is made possible precisely because of our choice of working with bi-graded objects, along with our choice of tensor product on $\sksMod_*$.\\